Madison East High School: Theater

-The Margaret Williams Theater in East High School once had an upper balcony, a back section under the balcony, and an enormous chandelier.
-However, in the 1970s, the theater was renovated and the upper balcony was walled up to allow for the creation of the Barrett and Randall rooms as study halls.
+The Margaret Williams Theater in East High School once had enormous chandelier.
+However, in the 1970s, the theater was renovated and the back was walled up to allow for the creation of the Barrett and Randall rooms as study halls.
 The chandelier was removed and the theater's seats were replaced with desks for more study halls.
 The theater was renovated in 2017.
 This renovation included the construction of a new balcony, and made the theater fully handicap-accessible.

 Madison East High has a student theater program called the Eastside Players.